total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 `interface extends` is much better for TypeScript performance than intersections.
 With intersections, the intersection is recomputed every time it's used.
 This can be slow, especially when you're working with complex types.

-But TypeScript can cache the resulting type of an interface based on its name.
-So if you use `interface extends`, TypeScript only has to compute the type once, and then it can reuse it every time you use the interface.
+Interfaces are faster.
+TypeScript can cache the resulting type of an interface based on its name.
+So if you use `interface extends`, TypeScript only has to compute the type once, and then it can reused it every time you use the interface.

 #### Conclusion

 `interface extends` is better for catching errors and for TypeScript performance.
 This doesn't mean you need to define all your object types using `interface` - we'll get to that later.
 But if you need to make one object type extend another, you should use `interface extends` where possible.

-### Types Vs Interfaces
+### Types vs Interfaces

 Now we know how good `interface extends` is for extending object types, a natural question arises.
 Should we use `interface` for all our types by default?